Tanin69/gdc-toolbox/README.md

 Allows players to access the list of missions.
 The list :

-* allows to render mission briefing as an html page allows to edit, if the briefing had successfully been extracted from the mission pbo file (see above)
+* allows to render mission briefing as an html page, if the briefing had successfully been extracted from the mission pbo file (see above)
 * allows to edit ```missionIsPlayable``` field (true or false)
 * is sortable
 * can be filtered